Treatment Effects with Targeting Instruments: Targeting

 ``Targeting'' will be the common thread in our analysis.
 Just as in general economic discussions a policy measure may target a particular outcome, we will speak of instruments (in the econometric sense) targeting the assignment to a particular treatment.

 Under \Cref{assn:ARUM}, assignment to treatment is governed by the differences in mean values $(U_z(t)-U_z(\tau))$ and by the differences in unobservables $u_{it}-u_{i\tau}$.
 Only the former depend on the instrument.
-Intuitively, an instrument $z$ targets a treatment $t$ if it makes the difference $(U_z(t)-U_z(\tau))$ as large as possible for given $\tau$.
-Instead of requiring this for any $\tau$, we will choose a {\em reference treatment\/} $t_0\in\calT$ and require that $z$ maximize $(U_z(t)-U_z(t_0))$ for this particular $t_0$.
-In many applications, the control group is a natural choice for a reference treatment.
-Since the control group is usually denoted by $t=0$, we will extend the notation and denote the reference treatment by $t_0=0$.
+From now on, we assume that there is a reference treatment value $t_0$ whose mean utility does not depend on the value of the instrument: